 Enna is one of the few tourist attractions in Sicily which are not located along its coastline.
 Enna is located right in the center of the island, and is also a provincial capital.

 Enna is popular for the breathtaking views it provides due to its hilltop location, and is one of the highest points in the island with an elevation of nearly 1000 metres.

 Enna is as rich in history as the rest of the Sicily, and offers plenty of ancient Greek and cultural attractions.
-Among the most dominant structures in Enna, the Cathedral takes a central position as in the rest of the Sicily - a work of the Baroque Architecture, the Cathedral was built in the 14th century and features elaborate architectural and artistic adornments which were carried out at different times over the centuries.
+Among the most dominant structures in Enna, the Cathedral takes a central position.
+It is a work of the Baroque Architecture and was built in the 14th century and features elaborate architectural and artistic adornments which were carried out at different times over the centuries.

-Another important structure to look forward to during your visit to Enna is the Palazzo Varisano, which has been selected as the site for the Regional Archaeological Museum of Enna.
-The museum is home to some of the oldest artifacts found in the Enna province.
+Another important building in Enna is the Palazzo Varisano which is home to the Regional Archaeological Museum of Enna.
+The museum houses some of the oldest artifacts found in the Enna province.

 Enna is a very religious town and its residents are known for their fervour in religious rites and ceremonies.
-The procession for the Easter celebrations in Enna is famous throughout Sicily, which features the figure of a Christ in the cross on the streets.
-The festival begins from the Palm Sunday and lasts till the Good Friday, maybe something to catch on the next Easter holidays.
+The procession for the Easter celebrations in Enna is famous throughout Sicily.
+The festival begins on Palm Sunday and lasts till the Good Friday.